Welcome Newly Admitted EPM Students!

 New Student Orientation

-Graduate Studies Resource Fair will be held September 13, 2022.
+Graduate Studies Resource Fair will be held on September 12th from 12:00pm-1:30pm at Walker Hall .

 Graduate Studies is the administrative office overseeing all of UCD's 100+ graduate programs.
 They set policy, approve & process paperwork relating to your milestones such as candidacy, comprehensive exams & filing for graduation.
 They have fantastic resources relating to mentoring (& being a mentee), employment, professional development, mental health, disability, and more.
 Their resource fair will have a lot of information directly related to your experience as a graduate student!
 Grad Studies is now located in a newly renovated building, Walker Hall, that has space for grad students to study and meet (with or without children in tow) so you'll get to see this new space as well.